mamorvan/BAMazon/README.md

 ___
 ### Manager View :clipboard: <a name="manager"></a>
 **The manager gets a list of options**

 ![manager menu](https://cloud.githubusercontent.com/assets/21952950/25819919/82c461f6-33fd-11e7-8d49-b218265ef74e.png)

 **If the manager chooses:**
 View products on sale
+* They get a list of all products with IDs, prices and number in stock

 ![view products](https://cloud.githubusercontent.com/assets/21952950/25819968/a8a69bc8-33fd-11e7-8b7d-0e82c2bc342b.png)

 **If the manager chooses:**
 View low inventory
+* They get a list of products with less than 5 in stock

 ![low inventory](https://cloud.githubusercontent.com/assets/21952950/25820032/e0d4cf56-33fd-11e7-9f35-c54c9cad050a.png)